 What do I rate it?

 I give this book a

 But that's just what I thought.
 What did you think?
-Did you think it was done perfectly?
-Did you adore Gus?
-Or are you just as unsure as I am?
-Let us know in the comments.
+Did you relate to Marco, or Isaac?
+Let us know below.